SkycoinProject/dmsg-http/README.md

 # dmsg-http

+**IMPORTANT: This repo has been deprecated.
+Use github.com/SkycoinProject/dmsg**

 HTTP library for dmsg.
 Provides a custom http transport to send requests using dmsg protocol instead of tcp.